 At each research-training site, trainees will have an orientation to the research setting, the local community, expectations of participation, etc. Trainees may be directly involved with data collection as well as other research activities that include participating in the regular routines of the research team/laboratory, which might include team/laboratory meetings, mentor one on one meetings, regular contact with the UM project supervisor.
 Trainees can spend one-half day/week on non-project related activities that advance their cultural understanding, topic development, and/or career exploration.

-For the summer of 2021, MHRT will offer research projects in five countries, including one in Michigan.
-We continue to monitor the current global pandemic to determine whether travel will be feasible in 2021.
+For the summer of 2023, MHRT will offer research projects in up to 9 countries, including one in Michigan.
+We continue to monitor whether travel will be feasible in 2023.
 If travel is not available, most sites will be able to offer remote internship opportunities.